 It depends where you are.

 Outside China and Hong Kong, RMB transactions are only available via Straight2Bank.
-RMB services are not available at Wholesale Banking branches.
+RMB services are not available at Business Banking branches.

 - Can an overseas exporter receiving payments in RMB use those funds freely?show/hide